paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

 1. Tiger Beetle and [Turso](https://turso.tech/blog/a-deep-look-into-our-new-massive-multitenant-architecture#rewrite-everything) mention [DST - Deterministic Simulation Testing](https://docs.tigerbeetle.com/about/vopr/).
 You can't thoroughly test a system like this to discover where leaks will occur, so DST is a good tool to catch them (?).
 1. People always talk about [comptime](https://ziglang.org/documentation/master/#comptime), and it is indeed a cool feature.
 It replaces generics and runtime reflection simultaneously (if you come from Java like me).
 It's an underestimated feature.
 1. The amount of non-business logic-related stuff developers need to consider may push Zig out of fast-paced product startups.
 I can't imagine some of the companies I worked with having developers think about a ton of business logic and still take care of the memory plumbings.
 It will just not happen.
-1. Zig can access the Linux Kernel and power infrastructure, such as a new Kubernetes implementation, better API Gateways, a Database, etc.
+1. Zig may make its way into the Linux Kernel and other powerful infrastructure, such as a new Kubernetes implementation, better API Gateways, a Database, etc.
 1. One-liners in Rust are a dozen lines or more in Zig because there are no decent "collections" like features.
 Rust manages to be as low-level yet so abstract (thus, people call it a zero-cost abstraction language).
 1. The error handling approach for Zig is one of the best, if not the best.